abenz1267/walker/README.md

 **THE DEFAULT THEME CANNOT BE CHANGED**.

+## Contributing

+Please do not make PRs to fix single typos.
+Fix all or nothing.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.